Rotational susceptibility of a hot and dense hadronic matter: Results and Discussion

-It is noteworthy to mention that in the presence of diffusion and smearing effects, rotational susceptibilities may offer a more robust probe of the QCD phase transition compared to traditional conserved charge susceptibilities such as baryon number susceptibility.
+It is noteworthy to mention that, in the presence of diffusion and smearing effects, rotational susceptibilities may offer a probe of the QCD phase transition compared to traditional conserved charge susceptibilities, such as the baryon number susceptibility.
 Baryon number fluctuations are sensitive to local diffusion and freeze-out dynamics, making higher-order cumulants susceptible to thermal noise and experimental resolutions.
 On the other hand, rotational susceptibilities are tied to the system’s global angular momentum and collective vorticity.
 These rotational properties are less prone to being washed out by local diffusion processes, as they reflect coherent motion across the medium rather than individual particle number variations.
 Furthermore, rotational susceptibility, defined via the thermodynamic response of pressure to angular velocity, is less sensitive to local smearing and non-equilibrium effects because it characterizes a global thermodynamic response to rotation rather than local density fluctuations.
 This makes it a potentially cleaner observable.
+The spin polarization $\langle s^{\mu}\rangle$ obtained from experiments is proportional to spin-vorticity coupling ($\langle s^{\mu}\rangle ~\sim ~\chi_{\rm \omega}~.~\omega^{\mu}$)~\cite{Li:2020eon}, thus, by comparing polarization data to hydrodynamic models with fluid vorticity, one can, in principle, constrain the rotational susceptibility.
 Thus, rotational susceptibilities provide a promising and complementary avenue for probing the QCD phase structure in high-energy heavy-ion collisions.
+However, for rigid-body-like rotation, as in the current study, such an analogy is non-trivial because spin polarization is linked to the fluid vorticity rather than the global rotation.